Pakistan–Turkey relations: Historical and cultural relations

 The regions comprising both Pakistan and Turkey have been mutually influenced by contiguous Iranic, Hellenistic, Arab and Turco-Mongol cultures at various points in history.
 By the fifth century BCE, Persian Empires spread from Anatolia to the Indus River, introducing Persianate cultural and political traditions to these regions.

 Modern-day Turkey was home to many ancient European civilizations, including that of the Ionian Greeks.
 The country has many traces of cultural and historical influences from the ancient Greeks, including many Greek and Hellenistic archeological sites found in the region.
 Pakistan was also influenced by Greek culture and civilization in the aftermath of Alexander the Great's conquest of the Indus Valley, which later led to the development of the Indo-Greek Kingdoms and Greco-Buddhism.
 Gandhara, a region in western Pakistan, was a major thoroughfare of Hellenistic, Iranic and Indo-Aryan contact.

 Turkey became a Turkic-speaking country as a result of Seljuq conquest and Turkification of the region.
-Though Pakistan is not a Turkic-speaking country, its major languages, particularly Urdu (also known as Lashkari), are strongly influenced by the Turkic language of the Mughals before it became the empire's official language.
+Though Pakistan is not a Turkic-speaking country, its major languages, particularly Urdu, also known as Lashkari, are strongly influenced by the Turkic language of the Mughals before it became the empire's official language.
 As a result, it has borrowed many loanwords from Chagatai.
 The etymology of the word "Urdu" traces itself back to Mughal rule, believed to be coined by the poet Mashafi.

 Moreover, the common cultural influences on Pakistan and Turkey span several centuries, as many Turkic and Iranic peoples ruled vast areas of Central Asia, South Asia and the Middle East.

 The designs of clothing of the two countries also have common origins in Central Asia.
 Food is also similar to some extent such as Kebab, Pilaf and Halva although the spice content in Pakistan is different due to South Asian influence.

-Both the majority of Turkey's and Pakistan's population practice the Hanafi school of Sunni Islam, which was the interpretation of Islam implemented by the Ottoman Empire and Mughal Empire respectively.
+Both the majority of Turkey's and Pakistan's population practice the Hanafi school of Sunni Islam, although Pakistani historian Umair Khan argues that Hannafi Islam was official government policy in Kemal Pasha's nation building process, as opposed to Jinnah's nation building policies where he wanted to minimize the role of religion in Pakistani state politics. which was the interpretation of Islam implemented by the Ottoman Empire and Mughal Empire respectively.
 Robust traditions of moderate Sufism exist and the religious ministers of both nations frequently contact each other.

 Ottoman military expeditions to Aceh and Brunei during the 1500s often involved Sindhi forces.